The ring of modular forms for the even unimodular lattice of signature (2,10): Introduction

 \section{Introduction}

 Let $P$ be an even non-degenerate lattice of signature $(1, t)$ for some $0 \le t \le 19$.
-A {\em $P$-polarized K3 surface} is a pair $(Y, j)$ of a K3 surface $Y$ and a primitive lattice embedding $j : P \hookrightarrow \Pic Y$.
-Lattice polarized K3 surfaces are introduced by Dolgachev \cite{Dolgachev_MSK3} to study mirror symmetry for K3 surfaces.
-The \emph{mirror moduli space} of $P$-polarized K3 surfaces is the moduli space of $\Pv$-polarized K3 surfaces, where $\Pv = (P \bot U)^\bot$ is the orthogonal complement of the orthogonal sum of $P$ and the even unimodular hyperbolic lattice $U$ of rank 2 inside the K3 lattice $L = E_8 \bot E_8 \bot U \bot U \bot U$.
+A {\em $P$-polarized K3 surface} is a pair $(Y, j)$ of a K3 surface $Y$ and a primitive lattice embedding $ j \colon P \hookrightarrow \Pic Y. $ Lattice polarized K3 surfaces are introduced by Nikulin \cite{MR544937} and used by Dolgachev \cite{MR1420220} to study mirror symmetry for K3 surfaces.
+The \emph{mirror moduli space} of $P$-polarized K3 surfaces is the moduli space of $\Pv$-polarized K3 surfaces, where $\Pv \coloneqq (P \bot U)^\bot$ is the orthogonal complement of the orthogonal sum of $P$ and the even unimodular hyperbolic lattice $U$ of rank 2 inside the K3 lattice $L \coloneqq E_8 \bot E_8 \bot U \bot U \bot U$.
+Here we consider $P$ as a primitive sublattice of $L$ by the embedding $j$.

-Let $T_{2,3,7}$ be the lattice determined by the Coxeter-Dynkin diagram shown in \pref{fg:237-diagram}.
+Let $T_{2,3,7}$ be the lattice determined by the Coxeter--Dynkin diagram shown in \pref{fg:237-diagram}.
 This lattice is isomorphic to $E_8 \bot U$ as an abstract lattice.
-This is the most symmetric lattice from the point of view of mirror symmetry, in the sense that the mirror dual lattice $\Tv_{2,3,7}$ is isomorphic to the original one; $ L \cong T_{2,3,7} \bot T_{2,3,7} \bot U. $ Let $M$ be the moduli space of $T_{2,3,7}$-polarized K3 surfaces, which is isomorphic to the quotient $\cD/\Gamma$ of a symmetric domain $\cD$ of type IV by a discrete group $\Gamma$.
-Let further $T^* = \bfP(\bw)$ be the weighted projective space with weight
+This is the most symmetric lattice from the point of view of mirror symmetry, in the sense that the mirror dual lattice $\Tv_{2,3,7}$ is isomorphic to the original one; $ L \cong T_{2,3,7} \bot T_{2,3,7} \bot U. $ Let $M$ be the coarse moduli space of $T_{2,3,7}$-polarized K3 surfaces, which is isomorphic to the quotient $\cD/\Gamma$ of a symmetric domain $\cD$ of type IV by a discrete group $\Gamma$ (see Section \ref{sc:lattice-polarization} for the definition of $\cD$ and $\Gamma$).
+Looijenga \cite{MR761312} proved that the graded ring of modular forms (without characters) is a polynomial ring generated in degrees

-The Satake-Baily-Borel compactification of $M$ will be denoted by $M^*$.
-The following theorem is due to Shiga: